csites/OPCD_GSPro_tools/README.md

 ## License

 GPLv3.
-Basically if you have a changes to the basic code that works for you, I would love to see or hear about it.
+Basically if you have changes to the basic code that works for you, I would love to see or hear about it.